 Bottom line: I just didn’t WANT to deal with it.

 Welcome to the messy world of parenting.
 We’re tired.
 Our kids are younger and more energetic than we are.
-In the world of parenting, the main predictable feature is unpredictability, which is why most parenting programs are so theoretically elegant and so executably clumsy.
+In the world of parenting, the most predictable feature is unpredictability, which is why most parenting programs are so theoretically elegant and so executably clumsy.
 Many parenting programs read like recipes where one of the ingredients is “children,” but there is little acknowledgment that each child brings individual temperament, preferences, and responses to the equation.
 It’s like adding a different spice to the recipe every time, so you’re never quite sure what you’re going to get.

 So, when it comes to riding the parenting roller coaster, we are inevitably going to have those crazy moments when we really just want to hand off the parenting torch for a while.
 That’s normal.
 We will all engage in lazy parenting.
 Cultivating a sense of humor can help you with the ride and sometimes preserve a precarious relationship with teens.
 It also helps to spend as much time as you can engaging in positive ways to buffer yourself against the storms of adolescence, so that when you are exhausted, your missteps won’t completely derail the bond you have created.
 After all, parental brain fry is quite common – even in Britain.